alfumit/ChromeExt/README.md

 Hurrah!
 Now everybody knows when I'm busy and, looking at the whole set up, knows that it's serious.
 Plus I have a legal right to stop working when a warning pops up on inappropriate conditions.
 Cool, right?

 You can find detailed information on my account in GitHub, soon there will be docs and schematics.

+Hacks:

+1. Arduino UNO restarts as soon as you establish serial connection.
+To avoid that you need to start your Arduino and then put a 10mF capacitor between reset pin and the ground.
+2. USB sends values as in chunks 1 byte length, and when the value comes it doesn't necessarily contain all the values you meant to send.
+To solve this you need to track incoming code "10" which corresponds the end of line.
+Only then you'll get the lines right